Healthy Homes Assessment Avalon

 Fines for Failing to Comply

-From the 1st of July in 2021, when a new or renewed tenancy is signed for an Avalon rental property, all Healthy Homes compliance tasks must be finished by the end of 90 days.
+Since the 1st July of 2021, when a new or renewed tenancy is signed on an Avalon rental property, all Healthy Homes compliance items must be finished inside of 90 days.

-As of 1st July 2021, if a new, renewed or varied lease is entered into on the Avalon rental property, all Healthy Homes compliance work must be done within 90 days.
+Beginning on July 1st, 2021, if a new, renewed or varied Tenancy is signed for an Avalon rental property, all Healthy Homes compliance work must be completed within 90 days.

-Failure to meet any of the Healthy Homes Standards by the end of the deadlines can result in an amount of $7200.
-Additionally, if a present Healthy Homes Statement of Compliance isn’t included in an updated, renewed, or revised tenancy agreement, there could be additional penalties or an infringement fee.
+Failure to adhere to all of the Healthy Homes Standards by the end of the expected timeframe can result in an amount of $7200.
+Furthermore, if a present Healthy Homes Statement of Compliance isn’t included in a new, renewed or revised tenancy contract, there could be an additional fine or violation fee.

-Any tenant can ask for information about the Healthy Homes Standard and how they relate to the building they live in.
-If the property manager is unable to provide the required information within 21 days from having received the inquiry, they will be issued an infringement notice and could be fined up to $750.
+Any tenant may request details regarding the Healthy Homes Standard and how they relate to the building they are living in.
+If the landlord or property manager is unable to provide the information requested within 21 days of being informed of the request, they can receive an infringement letter and could be fined up to $750.

-Furthermore, there’s an additional fine of as much as $900 for property owners or property managers that provide false or misleading Healthy Homes Compliance Statement or any other information.
-The person who is responsible for this fine is the person who is identified on the tenancy agreement as the one who is letting the property out It could also be the landlord’s name or the company that manages the property.
+Additionally, there is also a penalty up to $900 for property owners or property managers who provide a false or misleading Healthy Homes Compliance Statement or other information.
+The person responsible for this fine is the person who is named on the tenancy agreement as the person who is leasing the property out, so it could be the name of the landlord or the property management company.

-All the information on the Statement of Compliance needs to be accurate when the tenancy contract is completed, and is updated throughout the tenancy as any associated work has been completed.
+All information in the Compliance Statement requirements to be correct before the tenancy agreement can be signed, and ideally it must be updated throughout the tenancy as any relevant work gets completed.

-It is crucial to be aware that landlords with multiple rental properties may face additional fines for non-compliance.
-The harshest penalties are handed down for the most serious violations, and landlords who own six or more properties can receive fines of up to $50,000, and as much as $100,000 for hearing claims.
+It’s also important to be aware that landlords who have multiple rental properties may receive greater penalties for non-compliance.
+The highest penalties are given for severe violations.
+Those who have six or more properties can be fined up to $50,000, or as high as $100,000 for hearing claims.

-It is clear that failure to adhere to your Healthy Homes requirements can hit your bank account hard, with large fines in addition to continuing to be required to comply with the requirements.
-Don’t put your rental at risk. property Contact us now and arrange to have a house inspection performed for your rental property.
+In the end, a failure to comply with requirements of Healthy Homes requirements can hit your bank account hard, resulting in large fines in addition to having to continue to comply.
+Don’t take a chance with your rental property Contact us now and ask us to conduct an home evaluation performed on your rental property.

 Healthy homes are important